 - Managing performance: A framework I’ve used to manage performance (good and poor) on my teams.

-- Managing distributed teams: How I manage distributed teams – principles and practices.
+- Managing distributed teams: How I manage distributed teams – a set of principles and practices.

-- IC to Manager: My personal struggles and learnings transitioning from an individual contributor to a manager of managers.
+- IC to Manager: My learnings and struggles transitioning from an individual contributor to a manager of managers.

 - Hiring your first product manager: Advice for startups bringing on their first product manager. hire someone who can execute and never compromise for aptitude or culture fit.